2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 Marlin CrawlerSteelN/AN/A

-A couple of the originals in the world of off-roading and overlanding, Ironman 4X4 and ARB, both sell complete steel belly skid plate sets.
+Ironman 4X4 and ARB both sell complete steel belly skid plate sets.

-Both of these companies offer full coverage (front/engine plate, mid/transmission plate, transfer case plate) options.
-From what we’ve seen, you can only buy these skids as a set.
-I wouldn’t say that’s a bad thing though.
+Both of these companies offer (almost) full coverage (front, transmission, transfer case).
+You can only buy these skids as a set.
+I wouldn’t say that’s a bad thing.
 Relatively speaking, these are very competitively priced.
-Especially Ironman 4X4, which comes in at $699 and has free shipping.
+Especially Ironman 4X4, which comes under $700.
 Now that is a great price!
-Adam covered a complete install, review and overview – you can read that post here.

 Find It Online